coderleetc/Tiancheng-s-projects/README.md

 # Tiancheng-s-projects
-Code for project of Query expansion and Collaborative filtering.
+Code for projects of Query expansion and Collaborative filtering.